A quadratic algorithm for road coloring: Finding a stable pair

-We now treat the case of $\rho =1$.
-As before we denote by $\T_0$ the tree rooted at $r$ obtained if we flip $(t,b_1,p_1)$ and the red edge going out of $t$ and keep only $r$ and the subtree rooted at the child $s_0$.
-If the height of $\T_0$ is greater than the height of $\T$, we do the flip and the equivalent automaton satisfies Condition~(*).
-If the height of $\T_0$ is less than the height of $\T$, we do not flip the edge $(t,b_1,p_1)$ and the red edge going out of $t$, and return the automaton together with the edge $(t,b_1,p_1)$.
-We now come to the case where the height of $\T_0$ is equal to the height of $\T$.
-If the sets of outgoing edges of $s_0$ and $s_1$ are bunches, there is a trivial stable pair $(s_0,s_1)$.
-If the set of outgoing edges of $s_0$ is a bunch and the set of outgoing edges of $s_1$ are not a bunch (see the left part of Figure~\ref{figure.cluster6}), we flip the edge $(t,b_1,p_1)$ and the red edge going out of $t$.
+\item Case 2.
+We now come to the case where the value returned by \textsc{FindEdges}$(r)$ is a pair $(2,e)$ with $e=(t_1,b_1,p_1)$ of type 1 or 2, and $\T$ is modified in such a way that $r$ has a unique maximal child, \ie $\rho = 1$. \begin{itemize} \item Case 2.1.
+If $(t_1,b_1,p_1)$ has type 1, we flip the edge $(t_1,b_1,p_1)$ and the red edge going out of~$t_1$.
+We get an equivalent automaton satisfying Condition~$\C$. \item Case 2.2.
+If $(t_1,b_1,p_1)$ has type 2, we denote by $\T_0$ the tree rooted at $r$ obtained by the potential flip of $(t_1,b_1,p_1)$ and the red edge going out of $t_1$, keeping only $r$ and the subtree rooted at the child $s_0$.
+Case 2.2 occurs when $\rho=1$, $k=1$ and $t_1=r$.
+In the particular case where the length of $C$ is $1$, $\T_0$ is reduced to the node $r$ which corresponds to the Case 2.2.2 below. \begin{itemize} \item Case 2.2.1.
+If the height of $\T_0$ is greater than the height of $\T$, we do the flip and the equivalent automaton satisfies Condition~$\C$. \item Case 2.2.2.
+If the height of $\T_0$ is less than the height of $\T$, we do not do the flip, and return the automaton together with the edge $(t_1,b_1,p_1)$.
+Note that a possible future flip of $(t_1,b_1,p_1)$ and the red edge starting at $t_1$ makes the root $r$ not maximal anymore. \item Case 2.2.3.
+We now come to the case where the height of $\T_0$ is equal to the height of $\T$. \begin{itemize} \item Case 2.2.3.1.
+If the set of outgoing edges of $s_0$ and $s_1$ are bunches, there is a trivial stable pair $(s_0,s_1)$. \item Case 2.2.3.2.
+If the set of outgoing edges of $s_0$ is a bunch and the set of outgoing edges of $s_1$ is not a bunch (see the left part of Fig.~\ref{figure.cluster6}), we flip the edge $(t_1,b_1,p_1)$ and the red edge going out of $t_1$.
 We then call the procedure \textsc{FlipEdges}$(\A,r)$ with this new red cycle.
-The root $r$ has now a unique child ($s_1$) ancestor of maximal state whose set of outgoing edges is a bunch (see the right part of Figure~\ref{figure.cluster6}).
-This call is thus performed at most one time.
+The root $r$ has now a unique child ($s_1$) ancestor of maximal state whose set of outgoing edges is a bunch (see the right part of Fig.~\ref{figure.cluster6}).
+This call is thus performed at most one time. \item Case 2.2.3.3.
 Finally, if $s_0$ is a not a bunch, let $(s_0,b_0,q_0)$ be a $b$-edge with $q_0 \neq r$.
 If $q_0$ does not belong to $\T$ we flip the edge $(s_0,b_0,q_0)$ and the red edge going out of $s_0$.
-The equivalent automaton satisfies Condition~(*).
-It $q_0$ belongs to $\T$ and is not a descendant of $s_1$, we flip the edge $(t,b_1,p_1)$ and the red edge going out of $t$ and we flip the edge $(s_0,b_0,q_0)$ and the red edge going out of $s_0$.
-The equivalent automaton satisfies Condition~(*).
-If $q_0$ belongs to $\T$ and is a descendant of $s_1$, we return the automaton together with the edge $(s_0,b_0,q_0)$.
+The equivalent automaton satisfies Condition~$\C$.
+It $q_0$ belongs to $\T$ and is not a descendant of $s_1$, we flip the edge $(t_1,b_1,p_1)$ and the red edge going out of $t_1$, and we also flip the edge $(s_0,b_0,q_0)$ and the red edge going out of $s_0$.
+The equivalent automaton satisfies Condition~$\C$.
+If $q_0$ belongs to $\T$ and is a descendant of $s_1$, we return the automaton together with the edge $(s_0,b_0,q_0)$. \end{itemize} \end{itemize} \end{itemize}